 Premature Infants, Babies and Children at Risk for Developmental Disorders

-- Special newborn care units must refer any newborn weighing less than 1500 grams for a developmental examination and assessment at a recognized facility for child development and rehabilitation, and the wait time may not exceed 2 months from the date of the request.
-For more information, see: Early Referral of Premature Infants to a Child Development Center.
+- Special newborn care units must refer any newborn weighing less than 1500 grams for a developmental examination and assessment at a recognized facility for child development and rehabilitation, and the wait time may not exceed 2 weeks from the date of the request.
+For more information, see: Early Referral to Child Development Services for Premature Infants.

 - Additionally, there is a list of cases for which the Ministry of Health recommends early referral of newborns, infants and children at risk for developmental disorders to child development centers.
 For more information, see: Medical Administration Circular 28/2000 from 06.08.2000 - early referral of children at risk for developmental disorders to child development centers.